 - 1 pound bulk sausage

-- 2 teaspoons dried minced onion
+- 2 teaspoons dried minced onion or fresh equivalent

 - 2 tablespoons butter melted

-- 3/4 cup heavy cream
+- ¾ cup heavy cream

 - ¾ cup coconut milk unsweetened in carton or almond milk

 - salt & pepper to taste